TejaswiniGugananthan/PROMPT-ENGINEERING/README.md

+# PROMPT-ENGINEERING
-# PROMPT-ENGINEERING- 1.
+### Experiment: 1.
 Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
-Experiment:
 Develop a comprehensive report for the following exercises:
 1. Explain the foundational concepts of Generative AI.
 2. Focusing on Generative AI architectures. (like transformers).